SendiAp/Remaining/README.md

-## What do you get if you put a duck in a cement mixer?
-Quacks in the pavement.
+## Hostess: Do you have a preference of where you sit?
+## Dad: Down.